evrtext/Evrtext/README.md

 - No rules
 - No limits

-This reflects our commitment to providing a permanent and unalterable medium for your messages.
+This provides a permanent and unalterable medium for messages.

-With Evrtext, your words and images will be preserved forever, beyond the reach of any entity.
+Your words and images will be preserved forever, beyond the reach of any entity.